 - ‘Dummy’ to sleep – popping the dummy in their mouth every time they fuss or wake

-- Stroking mum’s hair to get to sleep or similar
+- Stroking mum’s hair or similar to get to sleep

 Teach your baby self-soothing behaviours in 8 days or less